REMberry/Machine-Learning-Capstone/README.md

 * /souce        - include source code written in python
 * data.rar      - collected data of mushroom images (sorted)
 * proposal      - proposal for the udacity ml project
+* report                              - third report and last submission for the udacity ml project
-* report        - second report for the udacity ml project
+* report_from_first_submission        - second report for the udacity ml project
-* report        - first report from the first submission for the udacity ml project
+* report_from_second_submission       - first report for the udacity ml project

 ## Autor Information